AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Large Local Agent Network

 Walking through the insurance process on your own can be challenging when you’re a new driver.
-State Farm has 19,000 local agents across the country that you can meet with in person, online, or over the phone to discuss your options.
+State Farm has 19,000 local agents across the country that teens and their families can meet with in person, online, or over the phone to discuss their options.

-3. Best Auto Insurance for Drivers With SR-22s - Direct Auto
+3. Best for Drivers With an SR-22 - Direct Auto

 What We Like Most:

-Direct Auto specializes in providing nonstandard auto insurance to drivers who may be considered high risk or need SR-22 certifications.
-Suppose you’ve been convicted of a serious driving violation and your license has been suspended.
-In that case, Direct Auto will help you file for an SR-22 certification and will provide you with the insurance coverage you need.
+Like Acceptance, Direct Auto specializes in providing nonstandard auto insurance to drivers who may be considered high risk or need SR-22 certifications.
+If you’ve been convicted of a serious driving violation and your license has been suspended, Direct Auto will help you file for an SR-22 certification and provide you with the insurance coverage you need.
+As such, it may be more likely to cover certain high-risk drivers than standard carriers like Progressive.

 • pro